sandipsahoo2k2/my/articles/word_of_the_day.md

 # My word of the day

-**Delighhted** : I was delighted to see so many halloween costumes at today's launch.
+**Delighted** : I was delighted to see so many halloween costumes at today's launch.

 **Quixotic** : Isn't it quixotic that it's my first day in office and I broke the build !